Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Description of Edge Detection in under a minute:
 =========================================================================================

 The analog pixel values can be sampled a few times and averaged, to reduce noise.
 Or not, if speed more the concern vs accuracy.
-Maybe a balance can be found by experiment, or maybe 1 sample is clean enough.
+A balance can be found by experiment; perhaps 1 sample is noise-free enough.

-Interpolation can be applied to the data prior to edge detection, for higher resolution, but may not be necessary or is too high a speed or noise cost.
-Also, different flavors of interpolation can interfere with seeing clean 2nd derivatives, essential for the next step.
+The data is stored in an array.

+Now we get to work, below is my current DSP recipe for 1d edge finding, which will probably change as I learn more:

+1st, using a 'maximum slope detector' loop, we should identify a window of data which contains both strong edges of a shadow falling upon the sensor, so the steps which follow do not have to do extra work on data which contains no edges, which is a waste multiplied by each operation.
+So I am going to try slope finding on the original data first, which will set an upper and lower limit to what data will be sub-processed.

-Next, to find an edge in the pixels, a popular method is to use the 2nd derivative of a gaussian as a smoothing and edge detection in one 'for loop' step.
+2nd, a popular method to cleanly identify edges in the data is to convolve a '2nd derivative of a gaussian' with the interesting data, as a smoothing (aka blurring) / edge detection all-in-one step.
+Convolution runs in a loop, one sample at a time.
+The output from convolution shows a negative peak corresponding to bright-to-dark gradents in the original data, and a  positive peak for dark-to-bright gradients.

+3rd, interpolation can be applied to the convolution output data to further smooth it.

-Finally, the computer program would fit a parabola to the top three samples of the two main resulting peaks/troughs, to find center of the edges with subpixel resolution in the x axis, aka quadradic polynomial interpolation.
+4th, a parabola can be fit to the top three samples of the two main resulting peaks/troughs, to find center of the edges with subpixel resolution in the x axis, aka quadradic polynomial interpolation.
 And there is a version of this which takes 4 inputs, rather than 3, and is claimed to be much more accurate, but again at a speed cost.
 I will sort these out after I get the basic 3 point one working ok.

 Then the subpixel x axis difference between the two results is the center of a shadow cast upon the sensor.